 ber of insolvency task forces and other NOLHGA committees working to coordinate and improve the effectiveness and efficiency of the life and health insurance guaranty association system.
-This service includes NOLHGA's Communications Committee, Coverage Claims Committee, Security Advisory Committee, Legal Committee, Members' Participation Council Executive Committee, and several special issues committees.
+This service includes NOLHGA's Communications Committee, Coverage Claims Committee, Security Advisory Committee, Assessment Data Task Force, Members' Participation Council Executive Committee, and several special issues committees.

-Being a member of NOLHGA is another tool the TLHIGA uses to better protect the Texas residents who hold life, health, and annuity policies with insolvent member companies.
+Being a member of NOLHGA is another tool the TLHIGA uses to better protect the Texas residents who own life, health, and annuity policies with insolvent member companies.